-AS a teenage boy, growing up in Mushin, a Lagos suburb of the 1970s, the unfolding interest of the people in modern traditional music was, subconsciously, observed.
-Irrespective of what religion anyone belonged, it was impossible not to notice how every dawn period in the month of Ramadan included the 'Ajisari' culture, a musical known then as 'Were.'
+AS a teenage boy, growing up in Mushin, a Lagos suburb of the 1970s, I, subconsciously, observed the unfolding interest of the people in Yoruba traditional music.
+Irrespective of what religion anyone belonged, it was impossible not to notice how every dawn period in the month of Ramadan included the 'Ajisari' culture, a musical known then as 'were.'

 This review is therefore being generated based on my tracking of Fuji music, from an informed trajectory of a genre that grew under my observation.
 In its nearly 50 years reign, Fuji music proved to be the most resilient of all indigenous Nigerian genres with native language contents.
 In fact, till date, there is no genre of indigenous Nigerian music that has the wide followership and fans based of Fuji music.
 From the late 1970s till early 2000s, nearly every street in Lagos, Ibadan and Abeokuta, among other big cities, had at least one Fuji music group, at the grassroots level.
 It was a movement that spread fast among youths.

 After over 40 years of blossoming on the Nigerian cultural landscape, Fuji music started slowing down on the country's popularity graph so soon in the 21st century.
 A late 20th century genre of musical expression known as Afro hip-hop has set in and gradually poached into Fuji's fans' base in Lagos.
 And with the coming of Afrobeats too, the popularity of Fuji music has been widely punctured.